environmental anthropologist & multispecies ethnographer

 Hello and welcome to morethanhumanworlds

 I am a Postdoctoral Research Associate at the University of Sydney’s School of Philosophical and Historical Inquiry.
 My research explores the intersections of capitalism, ecology, Indigeneity, health, and justice in the Pacific.
-In particular, I'm interested in changing human-environment relations across Indigenous, corporate, and scientific contexts.
 My theoretical thinking is inspired by interdisciplinary currents including multispecies ethnography and the environmental humanities, as well as Indigenous Studies, Critical Race Studies, and Science and Technology Studies.
-I'm now embarking on a new project that will investigate the nutritional and cultural impacts of agribusiness on Indigenous food-based socialities, identities, and ecologies.
+In 2022, I will embark on a new project exploring human-kangaroo relations in Australia, supported by an Australian Research Council Discovery Early Career Researcher Award (DECRA).

 I am keen to forge meaningful collaborations and conversations with Indigenous and decolonial academics, artists, and activists in Australia and beyond, towards a better understanding of and relation to, morethanhuman worlds.
 For more, check out the morethanhuman matters interview series, or subscribe to the morethanhumanworlds mailing list.

 We live in an era in which humans have become the single most influential geological force on the planet.
 This epoch, coined the Anthropocene, is also one of mass species extinction, ecological destruction, and precarious futures for humans and for the myriad other-than-human lifeforms that our existence and wellbeing depend upon.
 Addressing the anthropogenic crisis will require nothing less than recognizing and protecting the morethanhuman worlds that we inherit, inhabit, and eventually pass on.